caspergrl/GT-UX-UI-Dec2022-June2023/11-week/03-lesson.md

    - Reduces discoverability by half when main navigation is hidden
    - Increases task time and perceived task difficulty

-## SLIDE 36
+## SLIDE 34
 3. Do very little navigation
 4. Multilevel toggle navigation

-## SLIDE 37
+## SLIDE 35
 5. Simple toggle navigation
 6. Full-screen navigation

-## SLIDE 38
+## SLIDE 36
 7. Shelf navigation (desktop and mobile)
 8. Overlay navigation (desktop and mobile)

-## SLIDE 39
+## SLIDE 37
 10. Drop-down menu navigation
 11. Multi drop-down menu navigation

-## SLIDE 40
+## SLIDE 38
 Questions??

-## SLIDE 41
+## SLIDE 39
 ## 15. Break (15 min)

-## SLIDE 42
+## SLIDE 40
 Review

-## SLIDE 43
+## SLIDE 41
 ### Katica Babarczi's Quote
 Read the quote from Katica Babarczi, Hungarian UX/UI designer and creative director at Tep fitness app.
 Babarczi focuses on accessibility concerns and is a self-proclaimed "super-empathetic designer with a strategic mindset."

-## SLIDE 44
+## SLIDE 42
 Review

-## SLIDE 45
+## SLIDE 43
 Developers need to understand the states of a UI, and empty is one of them.
 This is especially so if you are working on a solution that has users' input or user-generated content (UGC).
 When a user first creates a space to put their content, that space is empty, waiting to be filled.

-## SLIDE 46
+## SLIDE 44
 ### Edge Cases

 - Edge cases include things like designing the most extended German version of a label.